HLRichardson-Git/Gestalt/README.md

 }
 ```

-For more examples, check out our [examples]().
+For more examples, check out our [examples](https://gestaltcrypto.github.io/).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing

-First off thank you to anyone who takes the time to contribute to Gestalt!
-Contrubutors are what will make Gestalt even better, so any contributions are **greatly appreciated!**
+First off, thank you to anyone who takes the time to contribute to Gestalt!
+Contributors are what will make Gestalt even better, so any contributions are **greatly appreciated!**

-Gestalt adheres to the contributor maintained [code of conduct](CODE_OF_CONDUCT.md).
+Gestalt adheres to the contributor-maintained [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [hunter@hunterrichardson.net]()

-If you have a suggestion that would make Gestalt better, feel free to open an issue and one of the maintainers will try to respond in a timely manner.
-Don't forget to give Gestalt a star, it keeps us very motivated!
+If you have a suggestion that would make Gestalt better, feel free to open an issue and one of the maintainers will try to respond promptly.
+Remember to give Gestalt a star, it keeps us very motivated!

 Make sure you read through [CONTRIBUTING](CONTRIBUTING.md) before contributing.
 Here are the steps to follow if you want to contribute: